egor-sadanov/jinglesxmas/README.md

 This app is based on Stripe Payments for Demo and features social login with Facebook.
 Readme file contains original sections from source repositories:

+1. Stripe Payment Demo
+2. Facebook socila login

+Core of the app is based on Stripe Demo withh added social login.

+# While reading original instrucrtions from Stripe Demo consider changes made for Jingels app:
+🔧 | **Inventory and setup**.
+We updated inventory with Jingles products and temp changed listProducts function to return static list of products.
+This needs to be reviewed and eventually lsit of product should come from index page selection
+🔧 | **Checkout page**.
+We changed index page and checkout moved checkout.html

 ## Stripe Payments for Demo

 This demo features a sample e-commerce store that uses [Stripe Elements](https://stripe.com/docs/elements), [PaymentIntents](https://stripe.com/docs/payments/payment-intents) for [dynamic authentication](https://stripe.com/docs/payments/3d-secure), and the [Sources API](https://stripe.com/docs/sources) to illustrate how to accept both card payments and additional payment methods on the web.